by Marten Schoonman, co-founder and co-director

 Bees, honeybees and wild bees, are a popular researched subject.
 It makes sense; our food and even our lives depend on their pollination service.
 Beekeepers are still figuring out how to best manage the health of honeybees.
 However, beekeepers are also considered to be a major threat for honeybees.
 This means beekeeping practices need to improve!
 We aim to support those necessary improvements with our work at BEEP.
 For us, it made sense to link the tech work to science.
 We invited prof. dr. Koos Biesmeijer to our initiative, and he enthusiastically accepted.

 My search for the possibilities of using sensors in my work with bee colonies bring me back to 2016.
 What I found ranged from NASA investigating colony losses with sensors, commercial products (which I considered expensive) and do-it-yourself (DIY) projects.
 I did not find a solution which fitted me and settled for trying the DIY approach.
 I got stuck on getting the electronics to work.
 This lead to meeting Pim and his company Iconize.
 Toghether we made version 1 of the BEEP measurement system.
 It is a makeshift wooden scale with a Sodaq Arduino autonomo with GSM connection.
 It was a good start but not quite the user-friendly, robust, affordable and flexible product we aimed to develop.
 Over 2017 and 2018 we met with others working in this area, did research ourselves and in collaboration with schools and universities, sourced funding, built and tested.
 Stephan Peterse did great work on building hives (version 2 was a lot of work including soldering) and bringing the technical designs to the next level with lots of positive criticism.
-Here you find a review of this development and what we changed to get from version 2 to version 3.
+Find out more about the technical specification of the BEEP base version 3 and version 2.

 Version 3, which we call the BEEP base, is now ready to be used.
 Great design work is done by Nout van Heumen in balancing look-and-feel, robustness and costs.
 Interested in our Kickstarter campaign?
 Click here!